AstarNetwork/astar-docs/docs/integrations/node-providers/index.md

 # Node Providers

-The free endpoints mentioned in the [Quickstart section](../../quickstart/) are rate limited and dedicated to end users to be used to interact with dapps or deploy/call smart contracts.
-Thus, they are not suitable for usage by a dapp UI scraping blockchain data constantly or an indexer (like the Graph).
+The free endpoints mentioned in the [Quickstart section](../../quickstart/) are rate limited and designed for end users to be able to interact with dApps, or deploy/call smart contracts.
+They are not suitable for usage by dApp UIs that scrape blockchain data continuously, or indexers (like the Graph).

-Please create your own endpoint for development or production referring to the [Run an archive node](/docs/nodes/archive-node/) section or get own API key for free/paid tier from one of our infra providers listed below:
+If you are an active developer you should consider creating your own endpoint, and it is mandatory to do so for production deployments.
+Refer to [how run an archive node](/docs/nodes/archive-node/) for more information, or obtain an API key from one of our infrastructure providers, listed below:

 ```mdx-code-block